bhtandev/flow-compose/README.md

 [![License][license-image]][license-url]
 [![Downloads][downloads-image]][downloads-url]

-Asynchronous flow control utilising a compose `middleware` returning a fully valid middleware comprised of all those which are passed.
+Asynchronous flow control utilising a onion-like compose `middleware` returning a fully valid middleware comprised of all those which are passed.

 The idea of middleware is to create small handlers that each perform a specific task and pass the result to the next step in a chain.